 8 Keys to Unlock Your Team’s Performance

 Frederick Herzberg’s research found that advancement, learning, growth, pride, the work itself, responsibility, and recognition are the keys to employee performance.
-The seven keys below take these principles into consideration.
+The eight keys below take these principles into consideration.

 - Transform your managers into leaders.
 It all starts here.
 For employees to be their best a company must create a culture that values doing business right and engaging employees as partners.
 This needs to be communicated in many ways throughout an organization.
 Once stated and shared, the management team must learn to lead to back it up.
 The single biggest impact on an employee’s performance is their direct supervisor.
 I believe leadership training and coaching should be done several times every year.
 The title of ‘manager’ doesn’t earn the term ‘leadership’ without genuine and proven management practices.
 This involves a whole series of behaviors that engender higher performance.
 See the next keys.